Student Support Services

 - Minds Matter: Mental health problems are common in a college student population.
 Getting help early can reduce distress and prevent a problem from becoming a crisis.
 If you, or someone you know, may be experiencing overwhelming distress or other symptoms of a possible mental health problem.
 Explore resources on Minds Matter-VPSA.

 Student Involvement is committed to enriching Bobcats through service, student organizations and activities.
 We encourage you to get involved.
 Explore Student Involvement chartered student organizations, programs, services, and resources.
 There are over 400 student orgs to choose from, browse the orgs for one that fits your interests.
 Watch the Student Involvement video.
 Student Involvement is here to help Bobcats get involved in a safe environment.
-We have adapted our programming in compliance with the TXST Roadmap to Return and CDC guidelines.
-We look forward to connecting with you this fall and wish everyone a safe and healthy school year.
+We have adapted our programming in compliance with the Texas State Roadmap and CDC guidelines.
+We look forward to connecting with you and wish everyone a safe and healthy school year.

 Inclusion and Diversity